 Why a Fan?

 Now for the fan in the first photo, that is to provide air circulation and a bit of stimulation for the plants.
-The movement it causes makes the plants produce an enzyme that makes for strong and sturdy stems instead of the leggy weak ones.
+The movement of the air causes the plants produce an enzyme that makes for strong and sturdy stems instead of the leggy weak ones.

 You can also gently run your hand over the seedlings to provide that movement but it should be done throughout the day, everyday.